tomashhurst/tomashhurst.github.io/immunedynamics.md

 ![COVID](https://raw.githubusercontent.com/tomashhurst/tomashhurst.github.io/master/images/Publication%202.png)

 We apply our high-dimensional technologies and analysis approaches to study inflammation and infectious disease.
-Most recently, through a collaboration with the [Doherty Institute](https://www.doherty.edu.au/), we comprehensively profiled the immune response in a cohort of **COVID-19** patients.
+Most recently, through a collaboration with the [Doherty Institute](https://www.doherty.edu.au/), we comprehensively profiled the immune response to **SARS-CoV-2** in a cohort of **COVID-19** patients.
 Our work demonstrated that patients with severe disease exhibited an excessive and hyper-activated immune response ([Koutsakos et al. 2021](https://www.cell.com/cell-reports-medicine/fulltext/S2666-3791(21)00019-7)).
+To study the kinetics of this immune response, we also developed and applied a novel time-series analysis approached called [TracKSOM](https://www.cell.com/cell-reports-medicine/fulltext/S2666-3791(21)00019-7).

 **Link**: [Immune Dynamics Github](https://github.com/immunedynamics)